SLink-Protocol/S-Link/docs/source/ltssm.rst

 try to enter P1 as much and often as possible to save power.

   - Exit to P0_TS1 when wake condition is seen.
-  - Exit to RESET when reset condition is seen.

 P2
 +++++++++++++++